Robopoly/Robopoly_PRismino/README.md

 Registers the callback function when a DIP-switch is toggled.
 It is best to call it in the initial setup part of the code (inside the `setup()` function).
 Different modes are:

-* `INT_LOW`: a low logic level triggers the interrupt, this keeps firing the interrupt vector if the pin value is at logic 0
+* `LOW`: a low logic level triggers the interrupt, this keeps firing the interrupt vector if the pin value is at logic 0
-* `INT_EDGE`: either transition triggers the interrupt
+* `CHANGE`: either transition triggers the interrupt
-* `INT_FALL`: a high to low logic level transition triggers the interrupt
+* `FALLING`: a high to low logic level transition triggers the interrupt
-* `INT_RISE`: a low to high logic level transition triggers the interrupt
+* `RISING`: a low to high logic level transition triggers the interrupt

 The callback function cannot have any arguments.